We know the solution

 Why not involve them in coming up with the solution, instead of being victims of the problem?

 So, what next?
 The Stemettes will continue to run their Outbox Incubator every year, hoping to grow bigger and better and create talented young female entrepreneurs who will have the opportunity to win funding to get their idea off the ground.
 But the government has a strong focus on environmental sustainability, with the Department of Energy and Climate Change (DECC) working to make sure the UK has secure, clean, affordable energy supplies and promotes international action to mitigate climate change.
 DECC wants to see the private sector play its full part in shaping the solutions to climate change through innovation, technology, enterprise and competition.
 And these girls could be the answers to doing just that, so we all need to do is involve them in coming up with the solution instead of being victims of the problem.

 Why not run a nationwide “hack the environment” to see what the girls can come up with using their science, technology, engineering & maths skills?
 If you’re interested please contact us as we’d love to run this with you.
 And let’s see if we can create female enterprise to create a better society, a better environment and a better world.
 The Stemettes will be the first ones to sign up.

-We still need help and support in the meantime, so if you’d like to be a mentor or funder for the Outbox Incubator, please sign up.
 A list of the 29 start-ups that pitched for investment on demo day can be found in this article.

 Jacquelyn is Cofounder & ‘Managing Stemette’ at the Stemettes, a social enterprise that encourages girls to pursue careers in Science, Technology, Engineering & Maths (STEM).
 This year the Stemettes launched the OutboxIncubator to tackle gender imbalance and create young female STEM entrepreneurs and female-founded start-ups.